-Culminating Activity: Class, Grade, or School-Wide Celebration Students will have the opportunity to celebrate and share their writing efforts with an audience.
+Students will have the opportunity to celebrate and share their writing efforts with an audience.
 The audience may consist of their classmates, neighboring/buddy classes, parents and family members, staff, and school/district administrators.
-Note to Teacher: The number of lessons in Lessons from the Masters have been adjusted to support instruction and the inclusion of a culminating celebration Note: It is recommended that you make use of the Writer's Workshop mentor text library for immersion in this writing genre and as models for students both in the mini-lesson and while conferring.
+Note: It is recommended that you make use of the Writer's Workshop mentor text library for immersion in this writing genre and as models for students both in the mini-lesson and while conferring.